NoLongerBreathedIn/vhdl-mmix/README.md

-When the execution of an emulated instruction finishes, it should leave nominal time taken for this instruction in `TT`, the result (the octabyte to store in `$X`) in `RES`, and jump to the memstore-and-finish or the xstore-and-finish routine.
+When the execution of an emulated instruction finishes, it should leave nominal time taken for this instruction in `TT`, the result (the octabyte to store in `$X`) in `RES`, and jump to the xstore-and-finish routine.
 If it is an instruction with no result, or with a complicated result that should be handled in some other way, it should instead handle its result and jump to the finish-execution routine.